A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations: Introduction

-Recent ultraviolet absorption line studies have revealed an extended, ionized gas envelope around the LMC, extending up to 35 kpc from its disk \citep{Krishnarao+2022, Mishra+2024}.
+Recent ultraviolet absorption line studies have revealed an extended, ionized gas envelope around the LMC, extending up to 35 kpc from its disk \citep{Krishnarao+2022, sapna+2024}.
 These studies confirmed that this gas is kinematically consistent with an LMC-associated truncated corona and the ionized component of the Magellanic Stream rather than being part of the Milky Way's CGM, indicating that massive dwarf galaxies can sustain their own gaseous halos even in the presence of a larger host galaxy.
 This result is consistent with previous studies that indicate that massive dwarf halos, such as the LMC, should host warm virialized coronal gas \citep[e.g.,][]{nuza+2014, jahn+2022}.
 More recent high-resolution hydrodynamical simulations have shown that the presence of such a corona can significantly alter the evolution of tidally stripped gas, potentially influencing the formation of the Magellanic Stream \citep{Lucchini+2020, Lucchini+2024}.
-However, most previous numerical studies of the Magellanic system have focused on its interaction with the Milky Way \citep[e.g.,][]{moore+2004, mastropietro+2005} or modeled the LMC and SMC in isolation \citep{Besla+2012, pardy+2018}, neglecting the cosmological environment that shapes their early evolution.
+However, most previous numerical studies of the Magellanic system have focused on its interaction with the Milky Way \citep[e.g.,][]{moore+2004, mastropietro+2005} or modeled the LMC and SMC in isolation \citep{Besla+2012, pardy+2018}, without capturing the self-consistent formation and evolution of a multiphase CGM.

 These findings raise key questions regarding the properties and evolution of the LMC corona prior to its accretion by the Milky Way; specifically, the role of this circumgalactic gas in shielding the Magellanic Stream from ionization and regulating gas accretion onto the LMC remains an open issue.
+Moreover, a cosmological context is essential to naturally form a stable, multiphase coronal structure through virialization, avoiding the need for fine-tuned initial conditions.
+This enables a more realistic assessment of the role of CGM in shaping the gas dynamics of the system.